zkamvar/toot-docker-networking/README.md

 The toot is from <https://docs.docker.com/network/network-tutorial-standalone/>

+## Takeaway

+At this moment, networking between containers is not a feasible solution and neither is docker-compose.
+Rich FitzJohn has brought up the fact that it is extremely difficult to do testing with a docker-compose setup.
+My idea now is just to start with the rocker verse container and build jekyll on top of that.
+Will it make the container bulky?
+Yes, but it will get away from the weird permissions issuse that the jekyll docker maintainer loves to impose on the image.

 # My Notes

 What I do know so far is that the default network for the docker containers is known as the bridge network.